sreilly1977/dlh-cyber_security/notes/Open-Source_Security_Stack.md

 Suricata is the de facto open-source NIDS/IPS engine — high-performance, multi-threaded, with signature-based detection (Emerging Threats ruleset) and protocol analysis.
 Zeek (formerly Bro) pairs beautifully alongside it for network behavior analytics and metadata logging.

 **Deployment approach:** Security Onion bundles both Suricata and Zeek with Elasticsearch, Kibana, and OSSEC/Wazuh integration out of the box.
-This gives you a turnkey NSM platform with dashboards, alerting, and hunt capabilities.
-Alternatively, you can deploy Suricata/Zeek standalone and forward logs to your SIEM of choice.
+This gives us a turnkey NSM platform with dashboards, alerting, and hunt capabilities.
+Alternatively, we can deploy Suricata/Zeek standalone and forward logs to your SIEM of choice.

 ---